marijnh/Eloquent-JavaScript/10_modules.md

 {{index pipeline, tool}}

-So it is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, from ES module format to CommonJS, bundled, and minified.
-We won't go into the details of these tools in this book since they tend to be boring and change rapidly.
-For now, just be aware that such things exist.
+So it is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, then combining the modules into a single file, and minifying the code.
+We won't go into the details of these tools in this book since there are many of them, and which one is popular changes regularly.
+Just be aware that such things exist, and look them up when you need them.

 ## Module design